allenai/node-express.recipe/README.md

 node-http.recipe
 ==================

-Flapjack recipe for a express based http server.
+Flapjack recipe for an express based http server.